Did you know that basketball is the number one sport when it comes to injuries?

-While you might think your players and coaches wouldn't file a claim or lawsuit against you, they might not have a choice if they can't afford their medical bills.
+While you might think your basketball players and basketball coaches wouldn't file a claim or lawsuit against you, they might not have a choice if they can't afford their medical bills.

-Supplemental health and accident insurance can mitigate your damages from accidental injuries by reducing the occurrence of liability claims.
+Supplemental basketball insurance can mitigate your damages from accidental injuries by reducing the occurrence of liability claims.
 When an injured party is reimbursed for their out-of-pocket expenses regardless of why the accident occurred, they aren't as likely to file a liability claim.

 Business owners and groups should do everything they can to avoid having a claim on their liability policy.
 General liability coverage is generally more expensive than accidental and health coverage and your rates can go up when a claim is filed.

 Your general liability policy will cover you regardless of fault for the accident.
 This means that if you are sued for an accident that wasn't your fault, your insurance company will defend you and cover the legal fees incurred to prove that your negligence didn't cause the accident.

 Participants who file liability claims are usually represented by an attorney, driving up settlement costs and legal fees.
 When liability claims and lawsuits are filed, participants usually seek additional compensation for pain and suffering.
 These claims can be expensive for insurance companies to settle and investigate, even if you weren't at fault for the accident that occurred.

 The bottom line is that basketball accident and health insurance can cut down on liability claims by reimbursing participants for their medical expenses, deterring them from filing a liability claim against you.